sofia-lpz/videogameTC2005B/base_de_datos/README.md

 - **Match**

-  Tis table is to keep score of matches played. it includes a date, a playerID and a result which can say if the non npc player won or not.
+  This table is to keep score of matches played. it includes a date, a playerID and a result which can say if the non npc player won or not.
 This is for showing stats later.